Sashank-Shah/Spectrum-Website-pages/README.md

-# Spectrum-Website-pages
-This repository contains few pages of the spectrum website
+contains new pages of spectrum